natecrow/consonance-vscode-themes/README.md

 ansiBrightWhite   | 100 | 15 | hue2
 background        | 10  | 0  | 0
 foreground        | 80  | 15 | hue2

-### Light

-Same as the Dark template above, except all the L values are flipped and then the `background`'s L values are increased by 5.